Ayms/bitcoin-transactions/README.md

 ## Quick starting guide

-If you don't want to read all what follows, start [installing](https://github.com/Ayms/bitcoin-transactions#installation) bitcoin-transactions and look at the [supported coins](https://github.com/Ayms/bitcoin-transactions#supported-coins)
+If you don't want to read all what follows, start [installing](https://github.com/Ayms/bitcoin-transactions#installation) bitcoin-transactions and look at the [supported coins](https://github.com/Ayms/bitcoin-transactions#supported-coins) section (and specific cases)

 ### Getting your parameters